 Josh Berryman Science Page

 This is a page that I maintain myself to publicise my work and share code for download.
-I also have an entry in the online staff directory at the Université du Luxembourg.
-I am currently in Luxembourg as an Auxiliaire Scientifique to Tanja Schilling in the soft matter theory group; previously I postdoc'd in the KOMET 331 group in Mainz.
-I did my PhD in Leeds, co-supervised by Sarah Harris and Sheena Radford; and my other degrees in Edinburgh.
+I also have an entry in the online staff directory at the University of Luxembourg.
+Previously I have worked as an assistant to Prof. Tanja Schilling here in Luxembourg; also I have postdoc'd in the KOMET 331 group in Mainz.
+I did my PhD in Leeds, co-supervised by Sarah Harris and Sheena Radford; and my other degrees at Edinburgh.

-My research is mostly in the region of computational biology and physical chemistry.
+My research is mostly in the region of computational molecular biology, chemical physics and physical chemistry.
 Right now most of my effort is spent developing novel simulation and search techniques.
+I publish mostly in journals that have "phys" "chem" "bio" or "comput" in their names.

 Some Example Research Topics